THE INSTITUTE FOR PHILOSOPHY IN PUBLIC LIFE

 JACK RUSSELL WEINSTEIN DIRECTOR

 Director Jack Russell Weinstein is a Chester Fritz Distinguished Professor of Philosophy at the University of North Dakota.
-He is an award winning teacher, author of three books and dozens of academic and popular articles, and has edited six collections for both academics and general audiences.
+He is an award winning teacher, author of four books, dozens of academic and popular articles, and has edited six collections for both academics and general audiences.
 He is an amateur triathlete and a hobbyist baker.

 Professor Weinstein’s interest in public philosophy is a long and committed one beginning with a weekly column in his undergraduate college newspaper, titled “My Philosophy.”
-He is now in his fifteenth year as the host of Why?
-Philosophical Discussions About Everyday Life, IPPL’s flagship show, and in his second year as co-host of the Prairie Public radio’s philosophical look at the news, Philosophical Currents.
+He is now in his eighteenth year as the host of Why?
+Philosophical Discussions About Everyday Life, IPPL’s flagship show, and in his fifth year as co-host of the Prairie Public radio’s philosophical look at the news, Philosophical Currents.

 Weinstein’s more specialized research focuses on the intersection of the history of philosophy and contemporary theories of justice.
 His main interest is in the connections between empathy, diversity, and economics justice.
 His most specialized work focuses on the contemporary relevance of Adam Smith, the eighteenth-century thinker whose books serve as the foundation for modern capitalism.